 XML Schema and DFDL properties are used to control constraints on the terminals of the above grammar, as well as repetition (the "*" operator), and alternatives (the "|" operator).
 For a given set of XML Schema and DFDL properties, and prior data, any terminal may be allowed to be length zero, to contain specific data, or to contain a variety of different admissible data.

 Some definitions are needed to cover the range of representations that are possible in the data stream for an element.
-These definitions are with respect to the grammar above9.8
+The representations are:

 Nil Representation

+Empty Representation

+Normal Representation

+Absent Representation

+We also define below the concepts:

+Zero-Length Representation

+Missing

+These definitions are with respect to the grammar above, and they do reference some DFDL properties necessary for their definitions.
+These properties are defined in sections 9.8 and beyond.

+Some examples follow the definitions.

+Nil Representation

-An element occurrence has a nil representation if the element has XSD nillable property 'true' and the occurrence either:
+An element occurrence has a nil representation if the element declaration has XSD nillable property 'true' and the occurrence either:

 conforms to the grammar for SimpleNilLiteralElementRep or ComplexNilLiteralElementRep.
-Specifically, the NilElementInitiator and NilElementTerminator regions must be conformant with dfdl:nilValueDelimiterPolicy.
+Specifically, the NilElementInitiator and NilElementTerminator regions must be conformant with property dfdl:nilValueDelimiterPolicy.
 (If non-conformant it is not a processing error and the representation is not nil).

 conforms to the grammar for SimpleNormalRep and its value is NilLogicalValue.